Glaucoma Specialist Fort Myers

-Glaucoma is an increase in the intraocular pressure in your eye.
-If left untreated the pressure may rise to dangerous levels and damage your optic nerve.
-This can result in decreased peripheral (side to side) vision and eventually blindness.
+Glaucoma is a group of eye disorders that can damage the optic nerve.
+In many cases these disorders increase the intraocular pressure in your eye and if left untreated the pressure may rise to dangerous levels and decrease peripheral vision or even cause blindness.

 What Causes Glaucoma?